Khendjer

-Userkare Khendjer was the twenty-first pharaoh of the Thirteenth Dynasty of Egypt during the Second Intermediate Period.
+Userkare Khendjer was a minor king of the early Thirteenth Dynasty of Egypt during the Middle Kingdom.
 Khendjer possibly reigned for four to five years, archaeological attestations show that he was on the throne for at least three or four years three months and five days.
 Khendjer had a small pyramid built for himself in Saqqara and it is therefore likely that his capital was in Memphis.